Alice52/practice/README.md

 ## Practice

-- This repo is my best practice code.
+1. This branch is for coding style practice

-## branch
+### detail

-1. common-api
+1. if-else
-   - swagger 3.0
-   - spring boot 2.3.0
-   - exceptin handler
-   - base exception

-2. common-generator
-   - generate backend/java
-   - generate vue